 The higher the electric power that has been supplied for creating the arc plasma, the higher is the temperature obtained in the plasma torch.
 The plasma’s typical temperatures in the plasma torch reach up to 28,000 °C (50,000 °F) or even higher!

 To put that into perspective, the typical temperature that is obtained in a standard electric welding arc is about only 5500 °C (10000 °F).
-As we can see, the difference in the temperatures is immensely, and that occurs due to the plasma.
+As we can see, the difference in the temperatures is immense, and that occurs due to the plasma.